Our Culture -

 - In an effort to reduce energy waste and pollution, we’ve increased volume purchasing & improved scheduling, because fewer shipments mean less carbon emissions.

-- We recently replaced our HVAC units with the most energy-efficient ones available anywhere, and installed a new white roof, designed to be heat reflective and eco-friendly (which means using even less air conditioning during those many warm months, down here in NC!).
+- We recently replaced our HVAC units with the most energy-efficient ones available anywhere, and installed a new white roof, designed to be heat reflective and eco-friendly (which means using even less air conditioning during those many warm months, here in NC!).
 Additionally, it was installed to be solar-ready, to support our ability to transition to solar power.

 - To bring down the energy consumed by lighting, we switched to T8 lighting (a more efficient type of fluorescent), replaced all incandescent lighting with high-efficiency (LED or CFL) bulbs, added skylights over our break area to further increase natural light, and installed motion sensor switches in common areas to automatically turn lights off when no one’s there.
 We’ve also just completed a lighting-focused energy audit on our warehouse & secondary storage locations that will help us save almost 64,000 watts/year.